 - Easy to run (self-hosted)

-- Fast to use
+- Fast to navigate

-- Accessible to operators
+- Accessible for operators

-No unnecessary complexity: just the dashboard.
+No complex setup, no unnecessary dependencies—just the dashboard.

-Ready for monitoring (metrics & alerting)#
+Metrics-ready (for monitoring & alerting)#

-- “Certificates expiring in < 7 days”
+- “Certificates expiring in < 7 days detected”

 - “Vault connectivity issue”

-- “Last retrieval too old”
+- “Last successful fetch too old”

-How VCV integrates into your workflow#
+How it fits into your workflow#

 - Vault remains the source of truth